 Read “Curiosity and the Cat” about my first visit to a graveyard in Japan at Cemetery Travel.

-Now Available in Paperback or eBook:
+Now Available in Book or eBook:

-From Damnation Books: In the fall of 2010, ten horror writers met at a haunted mansion to spend four days together.
+In the fall of 2010, ten horror writers met at a haunted mansion to spend four days together.
 This anthology collects the fiction, poetry, and journals inspired by that weekend.
 It includes work by S.G.
 Browne, Sephera Giron, Rain Graves, E.S.
 Magill, Weston Ochse, Yvonne Navarro, and Loren Rhoads, among others.

 “The result is a wonderful anthology… There really is a little bit of something for every ghost fan out there.
 The Haunted Mansion Project: Year One is a great start to what could become a series to definitely look out for in the future.
 It’s one to watch!” — Paranormality.com